List of DOS commands: SCANDISK

 Disk diagnostic utility.
 Scandisk was a replacement for the chkdsk utility, starting with MS-DOS version 6.2 and later.
 Its primary advantages over chkdsk is that it is more reliable and has the ability to run a surface scan which finds and marks bad clusters on the disk.
 It also provided mouse point-and-click TUI, allowing for interactive session to complement command-line batch run.

 chkdsk had surface scan and bad cluster detection functionality included, and was used again on Windows NT-based operating systems.

 SELECT

-The SELECT command formats a disk and installs country-specific information and keyboard codes.
+Formats a disk and installs country-specific information and keyboard codes.

 It was initially only available with IBM PC DOS.
 The version included with PC DOS 3.0 and 3.1 is hard-coded to transfer the operating system from A: to B:, while from PC DOS 3.2 onward you can specify the source and destination, and can be used to install DOS to the harddisk.

 The version included with MS-DOS 4 and PC DOS 4 is no longer a simple command-line utility, but a full-fledged installer.

 The command is available in MS-DOS versions 3.3 and 4 and IBM PC DOS releases 3 through 4.

 This command is no longer included in DOS Version 5 and later, where it has been replaced by SETUP.